Class Action Lawsuits 101: Understanding the Basics

 Class action lawsuits must be accepted or approved as a class action lawsuit within that time frame.
 If a suit is instead deemed inappropriate for a class action, the elapsed time is paused so that class members who still desire compensation can pursue a remedy either individually or by joining another eligible lawsuit.

-If you would like more information on class action lawsuits or an objective assessment of what you might stand to lose or gain from your involvement in one, contact the team at Morrow, Morrow, Ryan, Bassett and Haik.
+At Morrow, Morrow, Ryan, Bassett and Haik, our lawyers have extensive experience in handling class action lawsuits.
+If you would like more information on these types of cases or get an objective assessment of what you might stand to lose or gain from your involvement in one, contact our team today.
 Schedule your free consultation online or by calling 800-356-6776, and let us help you determine the legal action best suited for you.